CNClaboratory/RPF/README.md

 A toolbox for conducting relative psychometric function analysis.

-Documentation is under development.
 To get started using the toolbox, see the following files:

-- `RPF` for a brief general overview
-- `RPF_info` for information on how to configure analysis using the info struct
+- The function `RPF_guide` provides documentation and guidance for how to use the RPF toolbox
-- `RPF_example_simple` and `RPF_example_flexible` for demo scripts containing analyses for an example data set
+- The scripts `RPF_example_simple` and `RPF_example_flexible` provide examples of data analysis using the toolbox

 Please note that the RPF toolbox requires the following toolboxes: